typectx/typectx/packages/docs/blog/2025-11-09-di-containers-are-dead-long-live-context-containers.md

 ### Part 6: The Birth of typectx

-It was at that moment, to solve this specific problem, that I decided to create typectx: the contextual, fully type-inferred DI container.
-And now, I have finally managed to release its first public beta version!
-With typectx, you can ditch React Context entirely and manage your dependencies and contexts the same way in both your front-end and your backend.
+It was at that moment, to solve this specific problem, that I decided to create typectx: the fully type-inferred Context and DI container framework.
+The goal?
+Like any DI framework, typectx traverses your dependency graph to collect the values and the types of all required dependencies of your app and automates the process of "assembling" (wiring) the ctx object (container).
+But moreover, it defines methods to quickly and immutably "reassemble" the container, to help you easily scaffold your app as a tree of flexible and decoupled sub-contexts, the same way you'd use React Context to scaffold your UI as a tree of sub-components and sub-contexts.

+And today, I am proud to release typectx's first public beta version!

 If you've read this far, it probably means typectx can help you streamline and solidify your code architecture in a context-aware and type-inferred way.
-It's completely framework-agnostic, so you can add it to any of your projects seamlessly.
+It's completely framework-agnostic, so you can try it with any of your Typescript projects seamlessly.

 It would mean the world to me if you gave it a quick try and shared your feedback, issues, and critiques!
 Join me on [Github](https://github.com/typectx/typectx), or just install it in your project: